 Reddit FAQ on CBD #14

 What is a tincture of CBD oil?

 CBD can be administered in many forms, from smoking to eating to rubbing topically on your skin.
 Among the most popular methods of CBD administration – especially for beginners – is through a tincture.

 Because tinctures are concentrated, they should be taken in relatively small doses.
 This is why many products come with a built-in dropper that allows the user to take small, carefully measured quantities.
-Tinctures can be administered in several ways, such as mixed in food like soup or pasta, or added to drinks like tea or coffee.
+Tinctures can be administered in several ways, such as mixed in food like soup or pasta or added to drinks like tea and coffee.

 In terms of getting an accurate answer to the question “how to get a medical marijuana card,” Reddit just might be one of the best resources out there.
 For starters, patients need to be diagnosed with an ailment that is listed on their state’s qualifying medical marijuana conditions.
 With the recommendation of a local physician, a patient who qualifies can obtain a medical marijuana card or special authorization to visit dispensaries and buy medical marijuana products.

 |You will likely need the following requirements to obtain a medical marijuana card:|